edgeimpulse/aws_workshop/5_EdgeImpulseCustomComponentInstallation/EdgeImpulseCustomComponentInstall.md

-## Custom Component Creation
+## Edge Impulse "Runner" Service Custom Component

+We will utilize a Greengrass "Custom Component" to create and deploy the Edge Impulse runner service (the service that will run our Edge Impulse model on the edge device) including the required additional prerequisites (NodeJS install, libvips install).
+AWS IoT Greengrass' custom component feature is ideal to create custom components that can be specialized to prepare, run, and shutdown a given custom service.

+Let's get started!

-### Clone the repo to acquire the Edge Impulse Component recipes and artifacts
+### 1. Clone the repo to acquire the Edge Impulse Component recipes and artifacts

-Clone this [repo](https://github.com/edgeimpulse/aws-greengrass-components) to retrieve the Edge Impulse component recipes (yaml files) and the associated artifacts.
+Please clone this [repo](https://github.com/edgeimpulse/aws-greengrass-components) to retrieve the Edge Impulse component recipes (yaml files) and the associated artifacts.

-### Upload Edge Impulse Greengrass Component artifacts into AWS S3
+### 2. Upload Edge Impulse Greengrass Component artifacts into AWS S3

 First, you need to go to the S3 console in AWS via AWS Console -> S3.
 From there, you will create an S3 bucket.
 For sake of example, we name this bucket "MyS3Bucket123".